misakimichy/JS30-26-stripe-dropdown-nav/README.md

 ![Screenshot of the app](img/screen-record.gif)

 ## About this Application
-- Create a dropdown menu which background size will transform based on the width and height of the content.
+- Create a dropdown menu which background size will transform based on the width and height of list contents.

 - Use `position: absolute` for the dropdown background

-- Use `getBoundingClientRect()` to get the DOM element size.
+- Use `.getBoundingClientRect()` to get the DOM element size.

 ## Setup/Installation